uphpu/uphpu-website/source/_meetings/2015-11-19-november-meeting.md

 ## Meeting Venue: Vivint @ Thanksgiving Point

-The Meetings are still at Needle, their address is:
+The Meetings have moved!
+We are now meeting at the Vivint offices at Thanksgiving Point.
+Their address is:

 Vivint<br/>
 3401 Ashton Blvd<br/>